 Have you tried Geocaching?
 If you have a GPS or smart phone with GPS it is interesting and not too energetic.
 Click here to see the local map.
 Montemlife.com is an American site which gives a good idea of what it is all about and lots of useful tips.

 Glen Coe with its more strenuous walks is about 25 miles by car or can be reached on foot from Loch Etive, although this route is recommended only for the experienced.
 If you have a mountain to climb, Ben Nevis is a good start at 1344m!

 Waiting for the ferry to Lismore

 Barcaldine is fast becoming a really good area for cycling.
 Sustrans has now completed much of the Oban to Fort William National Cycle Network Route 78.
 It is certainly possible to cycle from Barcaldine to Appin and almost to Ballachulish.
 For the more energetic there are several waymarked tracks in and around Barcaldine Forest or if you care to take your cycles further afield we can recommend the Scottish Canals towpath and road between the Crinan Basin and Ardrishaig or further North there are several tracks near Fort William including the dramatic Caledonian Canal.
 Taking a bike across on the passenger ferry (bikes go free) from Port Appin to Lismore and cycling on this beautiful island for the day has been highly recommended.
-If you don't want to bring your own bike they can be hired from Oban Cycle Shop
+If you don't want to bring your own bike they can be hired from Oban Cycle Shop and Appin Electric Bikes,

 If you decide to bring your own bikes we have a locked store.